-AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements s Integrated USING A TOP-DOWN APPROACH Selecting Controls to Test AS 2201.39 The auditor should test those controls that are important to the auditor's conclusion about whether the company's controls sufficiently address the assessed risk of misstatement to each relevant assertion.
-Issuer A TESTING CONTROLS Testing Design Effectiveness AS 2201.42 The auditor should test the design effectiveness of controls by determining whether the company's controls, if they are operated as prescribed by persons possessing the necessary authority and competence to perform the control effectively, satisfy the company's control objectives and can effectively prevent or detect errors or fraud that could result in material misstatements in the financial statements.
-Issuer A Note: A smaller, less complex company might achieve its control objectives in a different manner from a larger, more complex organization.
+AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements effectively, satisfy the company's control objectives and can effectively prevent or detect errors or fraud that could result in material misstatements in the financial statements.
+Note: A smaller, less complex company might achieve its control objectives in a different manner from a larger, more complex organization.
 For example, a smaller, less complex company might have fewer employees in the accounting function, limiting opportunities to segregate duties and leading the company to implement alternative controls to achieve its control objectives.
 In such circumstances, the auditor should evaluate whether those alternative controls are effective.
 Testing Operating Effectiveness AS 2201.44 The auditor should test the operating effectiveness of a control by determining whether the control is operating as designed and whether the person performing the control possesses the necessary authority and competence to perform the control effectively.
-Issuer A Note: In some situations, particularly in smaller companies, a company might use a third party to provide assistance with certain financial reporting functions.
+Issuers A and B Note: In some situations, particularly in smaller companies, a company might use a third party to provide assistance with certain financial reporting functions.
 When assessing the competence of personnel responsible for a company's financial reporting and associated controls, the auditor may take into account the combined competence of company personnel and other parties that assist with functions related to financial reporting.
+EVALUATING IDENTIFIED DEFICIENCIES AS 2201.68 The auditor should evaluate the effect of compensating controls when determining whether a control deficiency or combination of deficiencies is a material weakness.
+To have a mitigating effect, the compensating control should operate at a level of precision that would prevent or detect a misstatement that could be material.
+Issuer A